ajarifi/ajarifi.github.io/_pages/update.md

   First time to host a seminar.
 Thanks to Dr. Denny.
 See seminar section for details.

 * (2021, 03, 05) <button class="btn--article-red">News</button> <br>
   Selected as the second best presenter in Intl.
-Conference of APFB2020
+Conference of APFB2020.<br>
+  The talk was presented online when I was quarrantined in Korea.

 * (2021, 03, 01) <button class="btn--article">Job</button><br>
-  Moving from Japan to Korea: Working as a postdoc in APCTP, Pohang, Korea.
+  Moving from Japan to Korea: Working as a postdoc in APCTP, Pohang, Korea.<br>
+  Luckily, I could get a job in the Covid-19 Pandemic.

 * (2020, 10, 01) <button class="btn--article">Job</button> <br>
   Working as a postdoc in RCNP, Osaka University.